stefanrenne/SwiftErrorHandler/README.md

 `.on(error: .code(404), then: .present(alert: ErrorAlert))`

-By default there are two alert types that you can present:
+By default there are two alert types you can present:

 - **ConfirmableAlert**: An alert with one action button
 - **RejectableAlert**: An alert with two action buttons